Dimers and analytic torsion I: Electric correlators

 where $\pm=+$ if $(bw)\in E_r(\gamma)$ and $-$ if $(bw)\in E_r(\gamma)$.
 Then

 (one may also keep track of the imaginary part, since $\rK(w,b)\uK^{-1}(b,w)=p(w,b)$ is expressed in terms of the local gometry).
 We still need to address the logarithmic singularities at the endpoints of $\gamma$.
-A discrete Cauchy formula together with estimates on $S_\rho(z,w)$ for $z$ close to $x$ and $|w-x|$ comparable to $|x-y|$ leads to the estimate
+A discrete Cauchy formula (see \eqref{eq:LemSrhoquantrepl}) together with estimates on $S_\rho(z,w)$ for $z$ close to $x$ and $|w-x|$ comparable to $|x-y|$ (Lemma \ref{Lem:Srhoquant} and Lemma \ref{Lem:monzerogr}) leads to the estimate

 for $|w-x|\leq \frac 14|x-y|$, $\frac 12|w-x|\leq |z-x|\leq 2|w-x|$.
 The same estimate holds when interverting $x$ and $y$.
 Consequently, if we choose $\gamma$ such that the lengths of its segments are comparable to their Euclidean length, and $\gamma_i$ is the initial segment of $\gamma$ (between $x$ and $x'$), we have